;}/*!sc*/ .nucleus-page.nucleus-page ;}/*!sc*/ .nucleus-page.nucleus-page

 The Second Coming of the Lord Jesus Christ is imminent (Hebrews 10:37) and will be personal, visible, and premillennial (Luke 21:27).
 This is the believer’s blessed hope and is a vital truth which is an incentive to holy living and faithful service (Titus 2:11-14).

-We believe real impact happens when every person is set on fire for Jesus, finds a place to belong, and is equipped to live out their faith daily.
-That’s why we measure success by how well we Excite, Engage, and Equip people for God’s work.
-This path shapes every decision we make—keeping us focused on Jesus’ mission to bring hope and transformation to the world.
+We believe real impact happens when every person is equipped to live out their faith daily.
+Our focus is on helping you follow Jesus with your whole life through a simple path: Excite, Engage, and Equip.
+This keeps us centered on Jesus’ mission to bring hope and transformation to our community and the world.

-We equip you through solid biblical teaching, life-giving Community Groups, and hands-on retreats and workshops—all designed to deepen your faith and sharpen your gifts.
-So you can take what you learn on Sunday and live it out Monday through Saturday, making a difference right where you are.
+We provide the tools to live your faith every day.
+Through biblical teaching, Community Groups, and practical workshops, we help you sharpen your unique gifts.
+Our goal is to see you take what you learn on Sunday and live it out Monday through Saturday—making a difference right where you are.

-The C&MA began in the late 1800s as a grassroots network of believers passionate about knowing Jesus deeply and making Him known to the world.
-Founded by A.B.
-Simpson, a Canadian pastor burdened to reach the overlooked and unreached, the Alliance was built on a vision of Jesus as Savior, Sanctifier, Healer, and Coming King—a message still at the heart of our mission today.
+The C&MA began in the late 1800s as a missionary movement of believers passionate about knowing Jesus deeply and making Him known to the world.
+Our founder, A.B.
+Simpson, was a pastor burdened to reach the least-reached and overlooked.
+He built the Alliance on a vision of the Fourfold Gospel: Jesus as our Savior, Sanctifier, Healer, and Coming King.
+This message remains the heartbeat of our mission today.

-As part of the Christian & Missionary Alliance, we believe every follower of Jesus has a role to play in bringing the gospel to the whole world.
-Alliance Missions sends workers to the hard places—the least-reached, the overlooked, and the forgotten—to share Christ’s love in practical, powerful ways.
+As part of the Christian & Missionary Alliance, we believe every follower of Jesus has a role in bringing the gospel to the whole world.
+Through Alliance Missions, we send and support workers in least-reached and underserved communities to share Christ’s love through church planting, compassion, and disciple-making.

 Together, these ministries work toward one mission: seeing people of every nation, tribe, and language experience the hope of Jesus.